3liz/lizmap-documentation/en/source/publisher_guide/advanced_lizmap_config.rst

 * Create an independent group in the QGIS project called **Overview** (with the 1st letter capitalized)
 * **Add layers**, for example a layer of municipalities, a lighter terrain base layer, etc.

 All layers and groups in the *Overview* group will **not be shown in the lizmap's map legend**.
-They only be drawn in the Overview map.
+They are drawn only in the Overview map.

 It is advisable to use:

 * **light and simplified** (if necessary) vector layers
-* use a **suitable symbology**: small strokes and purposes or hidden labels
+* use a **suitable symbology**: small strokes and simple or hidden labels

 Here is an example of use: